Will Iraq survive victory over ISIS in Mosul?

 Abadi meets Trump

 Fortunately, Trump's new executive order to temporarily ban the travel from six Muslim-majority countries to the United States no longer includes Iraq, as the first version of the travel ban did.
-This will make Monday's visit between Abadi and Trump a much warmer one than if the Iraq travel ban were still on the table.
 This made Monday's visit between Abadi and Trump a much warmer one than if the Iraq travel ban were still on the table.

 The arbitrary nature of the Iraqi travel ban was underlined by the fact that Lt.
 Gen. Talib Shaghati, who is the most important leader in the anti-ISIS fight since he heads the Iraqi Counter Terrorism Service, could not get a visa to visit his own family members in the United States.